 Guadalupe Correa-Cabrera (Ph.D. in Political Science, The New School for Social Research) is Associate Professor at the Schar School of Policy and Government, George Mason University.
-Her areas of expertise are Mexico-US relations, organized crime, immigration, border security, and human trafficking.
+Her areas of expertise are Mexico-U.S. relations, organized crime, immigration, border security, social movements and human trafficking.
 She was the Principal Investigator of a research grant to study organized crime and trafficking in persons in Central America and along Mexico’s eastern migration routes, supported by the Department of State’s Office to Monitor and Combat Trafficking in Persons.

-Guadalupe Correa-Cabrera is Past President of the Association for Borderlands Studies (ABS).
-She is also Global Fellow at the Woodrow Wilson International Center for Scholars and Non-resident Scholar at the Baker Institute’s Mexico Center (Rice University).
-She is also co-editor of the International Studies Perspectives (ISP) journal.
+Guadalupe is Past President of the Association for Borderlands Studies (ABS).
+She is Global Fellow at the Woodrow Wilson International Center for Scholars, Non-resident Scholar at the Baker Institute’s Center for the United States and Mexico (Rice University) and Fellow at Small Wars Journal – El Centro.
+She is also co-editor of the International Studies Perspectives journal (ISP, Oxford University Press).